szincone/CodeWars/README.md

 # CodeWars-
-A repo for my katas. :japanese_castle:
+A repo for my katas.